OuterCorner/secrets_brand_logos/README.md

 ## Contributing

 Want to see a logo within the app?
-You can submit a Pull request for it to be added.
+You can submit a Pull Request for it to be added.
 Secrets will periodically check for updated logos and display them within the app.

 To submit a PR: